altmp/altv-docs/articles/resources.md

 Resources are one of the main parts of the alt:V server.
 They handle the data and gamescripts for server- and clientside used by the alt:V server.<br>
 Resources a represented as a subfolder of the `resources/` folder in the alt:V server root.

-# resource.cfg
+# resource.toml

-A resource (folder) is required to contain at minimum a `resource.cfg` configuration file.
+A resource (folder) is required to contain at minimum a `resource.toml` configuration file.
 Depending on which resource type you are using, the properties you specify in the config file may differ between each other.<br>
 A resource has a folder structure like this:

 > [!div class="nohljsln"]
 >```
 > resources/
 >   [RESOURCE_NAME]/
->     resource.cfg
+>     resource.toml
 >```

 Keep in mind that this is only the minimum requirement for a resource to work.
 Each type has custom specifications.